 Can't find the answer to your question within the FAQs below?
 Call the Office of Student Affairs at 703-993-1901 or email us at firstname.lastname@example.org.

-Yes, walk-in hours for current Mason students are Wednesdays from 9:00 a.m. to 11:30 a.m., in Peterson Family Health Sciences Hall, Suite 1000.
+Walk-in hours for current Mason students: Beginning Fall 2022, walk-in hours for current Mason students will be on Wednesdays from 9:00 a.m. to 12:00pm, in Peterson Family Health Sciences Hall, Suite 1000.
 Students who come for advising during walk-in hours are seen on a first-come, first-serve basis; therefore, students may have to wait for an advisor to become available.
 Please arrive at least 30 minutes prior to the end of the walk-in time period in order to be seen by an advisor.

 It is necessary to make an appointment if you want to see an advisor outside of walk-in hours.
 To schedule an appointment, use NavigateMason, call the Office of Student Affairs at 703-993-1901, or email email@example.com.